xyanrch/overplus/README.md

 ![flow chart](asset/flow.png)

  ## Client side
- A widows client that support v protocol can find in release page.
+ A windows client that support v protocol can find in release page.
 Overplus fully support trojan protocol, So it is Ok to use trojan's client.
 Please make sure disable certificate verification if you use a self issued certificate.

 ## Roadmap